/>

 Echo

-When artist Anaïs López travelled to Japan in 2016, she too unconsciously carried Beato's images in her mind.
+When artist Anaïs López travelled to Japan in 2016, she unknowingly brought Beato's images, whose work resonate in her photography like an echo (Ekō) from the distant past.
 In search of the golden turtle Kami, López followed the Kamo River and ventured into the mountains.
-Beato's images resonate in her photography like an echo (Ekō) from the distant past.
-During her search, she was inspired by a Japanese artist and centuries-old techniques, after which a new visual language unfolds.
-In The Turtle and the Monk, López turns her gaze inward in a layered narrative about grief, the urge to control nature, and the magic of imagination.
+During her journey, she drew inspiration from a local artist and centuries‐old techniques, allowing a new visual language to unfold.
+The Turtle and the Monk reveals an artist turning their gaze inward to tell a layered story about grief, the urge to control nature, and the magic of imagination.

 Etching, Kami in the forest, 2025, Anaïs López